 The University’s outstanding faculty and research resources—including the country’s largest concentration of health law faculty and courses—provide a rigorous, integrated curriculum in law and public health.
 BU Law's top-10 program in health law, as ranked by U.S. News & World Report, complements BU's School of Public Health curriculum, which explores the nature and context of public health programs and the organizational, behavioral, legal and bureaucratic constraints they face.
 Students concentrate on:

-Employers seeking help in the tax area are increasingly citing the LL.M. in Taxation degree as a prerequisite.
-As one of the premier tax programs in the country—ranked 7th in the nation by U.S. News in 2014—BU Law's program offers an ideal balance between tax law theory and practical application.
+Employers seeking help in the tax area are increasingly citing the LLM in Taxation degree as a prerequisite.
+As one of the premier tax programs in the country—ranked 5th in the nation by U.S. News in 2015—BU Law's program offers an ideal balance between tax law theory and practical application.
 The breadth of the curriculum allows students either to gain exposure to all areas of taxation or to specialize in a particular area, such as business organizations and transactions, estate planning and wealth management, or international tax.

 International Dual Degree Programs:

 The dual degree in Asian legal studies, the first of its kind among U.S. law schools, enables students in the program to complete a full year of study at the National University of Singapore (NUS).
 Through this program abroad, qualified 3L students have the opportunity to receive both the JD degree from BU School of Law and an LLM in Asian Legal Studies from NUS.

 Ranked as one of the top-30 universities in the world by Times Higher Education, NUS affords students the unique opportunity to study in a city, island and country all at the same time.
 As Southeast Asia's legal and business hub, Singapore allows students to immerse themselves in international business and finance topics that relate to the region's rapidly growing economies.